velajua/pytest_maker/README.md

   outtype: int
 ```

-Then, running python pytest_maker.py my_module will generate a file test_my_module.py with the following content:
+Then, running `python pytest_maker.py my_module` will generate a file test_my_module.py with the following content which can then be run using `pytest`:

 ```python
 import pytest